DFE-Digital/SchoolAccount.Alpha.PersonalisationSpike/README.md

 Note: there are two timestamps available, `update_date` and `public_timestamp`. `update_date` is the time of the last indexing which may be significantly newer than `public_timestamp`, as that usually only reflects major updates and not minor ones.

 `public_timestamp` was selected for the prototype to prevent documents with minor changes from appearing as updated.

+## COLLECT API

+Integration with the [COLLECT API Technical Spike](https://github.com/DFE-Digital/SchoolAccount.Alpha.CollectAPISpike) has been added to this branch of the prototype to retrieve 'latest' census data.

+While the COLLECT API requires minimal information (UKPRN or LAEStab), the integration demonstrates the challenge around how we display domain specific information in a common way.

+'Headline' census information showing number of schools with incomplete census returns has been added to the trust details page.

+The trust page also includes a link to a page showing all the schools and their statuses.

+The school details page now includes a census section showing the status and number or queries, errors, and OK'd errors, and submission dates.

+As the spike is using pre-canned data from a lower environment rather than live data, only sample data from Spring 2025 is available, which constrains the usefulness of the information displayed.